Edo State: History

-The Mid-Western Region was a division of Nigeria from 1963 to 1991, formally known as Bendel state from 1976.
+The Mid-Western Region was a division of Nigeria that came into being in 1963.
 It was formed in June 1963 from Benin and Delta provinces of the Western Region, and its capital was Benin City.
-It was renamed a province in 1966, and in 1967 when the other provinces were split up into several states, it remained territorially intact, becoming a state.
+In 1967 when a new 12-state structure was introduced, the region transmuted into Midwest State, remaining territorially intact.
+This nomenclature lasted until the territory was renamed Bendel state in 1976.

 During the Nigerian Civil War, the Biafran forces invaded the new Mid-Western state, en route to Lagos, in an attempt to force a quick end to the war.
-While under Biafran occupation, the state was declared as the “Republic of Benin” as Nigerian forces were to retake the region.
+While under Biafran occupation, the state was declared as the "Republic of Benin" as Nigerian forces were to retake the region.
 The republic collapsed a day after the declaration as Nigerian troops overtook Benin City.
 Edo State was established on 27 August 1991 when Bendel State was split into Edo and Delta States.
+The Edo people political organization is expressed in a three-tier age group system that cuts across kin groups and make age, rather than line-age affiliation, with criterion of authority.
+Benin city itself is organized on the basis of age-grades similar to those of the villages as well as on the basis of wards and chiefs, both hereditary and non-hereditary, serving the Oba in specialised functions.
+The Oba is the focal point of the Benin political system and institution is based squarely on that of divine kingship.

+Geography

+Climate

+Edo state has a Tropical wet and dry or savanna climate with yearly temperature of 28.78 °C (83.8 °F) and it is -0.68% lower than Nigeria's averages.
+Edo typically receives about 183.49 millimeters (7.22 inches) of precipitation and has 265.91 rainy days (72.85% of the time) annually and at an elevation of 239.16 meters (784.65 feet) above sea level.

 People

-With Benin City as capital, the population of the entire state is approximately 8 million.
+With Benin City as capital, the population of the entire state is approximately 5 million.
 It is made up of four major ethnic groups; namely Edo (Binis), Owan, Esan and Afemai (Etsako & Akoko Edo).
-However the State has a high presence of residents from across the country and the world because of its cosmopolitan tendencies.
+However, the State has a high presence of residents from across the country and the world because of its cosmopolitan tendencies.
 Benin City has a history of being one of the foremost destinations of Europeans during their exploration of Africa continent many centuries ago.
-Some of these flash points have remained enviable tourists’ attraction sites for the state.
+Some of these flash points have remained enviable tourists' attraction sites for the state.
 The people are known for having several Edo traditional food.